msssm/project_template/README.md

 > * Project Title: (can be changed later)

 ## General Introduction
 (States your motivation clearly: why is it important / interesting to solve this problem?)
+With the trend of libralization of energy market, the integration of energy systems become a more and more important topic.
+Understanding the resilience of interdependent power grids is thus needed for designing the construction.

+We are going to generate and analynise the cascading failure and its solution for abstract interdependent networks, and use the empirical data of historical blackout for implementing our methods.
+We would also use the SFINA package as reference to simulate the result for real power grids.

 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)